candide-guevara/candide-guevara.github.io/_posts/soft_arch/0000-00-00-arch-high-freq-trading.md

 ---
-title: Finance, high frequency trading platform architecture
+title: Finance, High frequency trading platform architecture
 date: 2015-05-31
-categories: [misc, finance, architecture]
+categories: [misc]
 ---

 This is a small summary of an interesting [acm article][1].
 It represents an oversimplified architecture for a